softprodev/adex-core/README.md

 **NOTICE: adex-exchange is currently running the v1 contracts.
 It will soon be updated to v2**

-## NEO Port
+## Ports

-This repository, namely the ADXRegistry and ADXExchange smart contracts will be ported the [NEO Smart Economy](https://neo.org) (see [Smart Contract docs](http://docs.neo.org/en-us/sc/introduction.html)).
-We consider NEO to be a great alternative to Ethereum because of the smart contract system that allows more stable languages such as C# to be used for writing smart contracts, and the general engineering direction of the project.
+This repository, namely the ADXExchange smart contract might be ported to other blockchains that support smart contracts in a way similar to Ethereum.
+The considered platforms at the moment are Ethermint (see https://github.com/AdExNetwork/adex-core/issues/12), RSK and NEO.

 The AdEx Core will still be available and maintained for Ethereum.